Stress Risk and Resilience in Syrian and Iraqi Refugees and Survivors of Torture

 Funded by the Detroit Medical Center and Blue Cross Blue Shield of Michigan, we have also been able to research the efficacy and underlying neurobiological mechanisms of these interventions to advocate for greater usage of these creative arts and movement-based interventions in the community.

 Cognitive Context In Fear Conditioning And Extinction Learning

-In this fear conditioning fMRI study, we examine the neurocircuitry underlying learning of fear and safety as an effect of instruction and experience.
-This examination will help fill in gaps between laboratory models of trauma and exposure therapy (which are mainly based on experiential learning of safety and fear), and the reality of trauma in humans and therapy where there is always a cognitive contextual component present.
-This can also help in examining possible aberrances in learning of fear and safety as a result of combination of experience and information.
-We will look at how instructed and experiential learning of fear and safety may be different across healthy participants, and people with generalized anxiety disorder, and PTSD.
+This model is a step up from animal laboratory models of trauma and exposure therapy (which are mainly based on experiential learning of safety and fear), and the reality of trauma in humans and therapy where there is always a cognitive contextual component present.
+We have established the neurocircuitry of instructed safety learning in healthy participants.
+In the next step, we will look at how instructed and experiential learning of fear and safety may be different across healthy participants, and people with generalized anxiety disorder, and PTSD.